 - Timeliness is important.
 Review the day-end report from your practice management software before you go home for the day.
 Postponing that review, even by a single day, diminishes your ability to spot inaccuracies

-On a daily basis, the most important report is the practice summary from your practice management software.
-This report has various names depending on the software you are using, but will summarize the fees charged today, the adjustments applied and the payments received.
+Daily, the most important report is the practice summary from your practice management software.
+This report has various names depending on the software you are using but will summarize the fees charged today, the adjustments applied, and the payments received.

 Your review should include the following: